j-a-sc/typing-of-the-cats/readme.md

 `$ make`
 will produce a container serving the game on port 3000.

+if running on osx may need to install a musl linker
+`$ brew install filosottile/musl-cross/musl-cross`

 ## intro ##

 The mighty space cat army has finally arrived at your planet, Earth!